-Patients with plantar fasciitis that has truly failed all non-operative treatment over a period of many months may be candidates for a partial plantar fasciotomy.
+Patients with plantar fasciitis that have truly failed all non-operative treatment, over a period of many months, may be candidates for a partial plantar fasciotomy.
 Fortunately, in most instances plantar fasciitis can be managed successfully without surgery.
-However, there are occasional patients that despite strict attention to treatment protocol still have significant symptoms.
-These patients with unresolved plantar fasciitis may benefit from a partial plantar fasciotomy.
+However, there are occasional patients that, despite strict attention to treatment protocol, still have significant symptoms.
+These patients with unresolved plantar fasciitis may benefit from a partial plantar fasciectomy.

-Plantar fascia rupture If too much of the plantar is released the entire plantar fascia may rupture.
+- Plantar fascia rupture.
+If too much of the plantar fascia is released, the entire plantar fascia may rupture.
 This will cause pain and may cause some loss of arch.

-Injury to the calcaneal branch of the tibial nerve.
-The surgery is performed near a nerve that may be injured either by retraction, scarring or direct injury.
-If this occurs there can be pain from the nerve or associated numbness in this area which can be quite problematic.
+- Injury to the calcaneal branch of the tibial nerve.
+The surgery is performed near a nerve that may be injured, either by retraction, scarring or direct injury.
+If this occurs, there can be pain from the nerve or associated numbness in this area.

 - Persistence of Symptoms.
 There may be residual symptoms following this surgery, as scarring and ongoing inflammation in this area may persist.